bloom-housing/bloom/api/README.md

 If you would prefer to have it setup with more realistic data you can instead run: `yarn setup`.

 If this is your first time running this command and you see `psql: error: FATAL: database "<username>" does not exist` you may need to run `createdb <username>` first.

+You will also need to update the `DATABASE_URL` environment variable to include your username.

 If you're using VSCode, you can install [this extension](https://marketplace.visualstudio.com/items?itemName=ckolkman.vscode-postgres) to inspect your local database.
 When you click on the + to create a new connection, you can use the following inputs to each question to create a connection to the newly created database: `localhost`, `<username>`, hit enter for password, `5432`, standard, `bloom_prisma`, and a descriptive name like `local-bloom`.
 Once the connection is established, you can inspect the database.